Richard O. Watson Judicial Center

 St. Johns County is one of four counties in the Seventh Judicial Circuit.
 As one of the State’s 20 judicial circuits, the Seventh Judicial Circuit also encompasses Flagler, Putnam and Volusia counties.

-Currently, four Circuit Judges and two County Court Judges are assigned to St. Johns County.
+Currently, five Circuit Judges and three County Court Judges are assigned to St. Johns County.